Foreign involvement in the Yemeni civil war (2014–present): United Kingdom

-In October 2016, it emerged that the United Kingdom was continuing to provide instruction to pilots of the Royal Saudi Air Force, both in the UK and in Saudi Arabia.

-Andrew Mitchell, the former cabinet minister in David Cameron's government, stated that "Britain is complicit in creating" a famine in Yemen.
+In 2015, Andrew Mitchell, a former cabinet minister in the Cameron ministry, stated urged the new Foreign Secretary Jeremy Hunt "to review the position of the British Government at the United Nations in respect of the Yemen?
+Will he move from a position of supporting the Saudi coalition, where Britain is complicit in creating a famine, to one of constructive neutrality to secure a ceasefire and meaningful constitutional negotiations, as the UN special representative Martin Griffiths is consistently urging and trying to secure?"

-Some British soldiers were involved in gun battles with, and been wounded by, Houthi fighters.
-At least five members of the SBS were wounded.
-An SBS source said, "The guys are fighting in the inhospitable desert and mountainous terrain against highly committed and well-equipped Houthi rebels, The SBS's role is mainly training and mentoring but on occasions, they have found themselves in firefights and some British troops have been shot".
-The report also claims that British Special Forces are fighting on the same side as jihadists and militia which use child soldiers.
-After the report, The shadow foreign secretary Emily Thornberry, questioned these allegations in the British parliament suggesting that the British forces may have been witnesses to war crimes, if the allegations were true.
-She claimed that as many as 40% of the soldiers in the Saudi coalition were children, a breach of international humanitarian law.
-In response, the UK Foreign Office minister Mark Field called the allegations "very serious and well sourced" and promised to get to the bottom of these allegations.
+British military personnel have allegedly been involved in gunfights with Houthi fighters during the conflict, during which least five Special Boat Service (SBS) soldiers were purportedly wounded.
+An SBS source has been quoted as saying "The guys are fighting in the inhospitable desert and mountainous terrain against highly committed and well-equipped Houthi rebels, The SBS's role is mainly training and mentoring but on occasions, they have found themselves in firefights and some British troops have been shot".
+News of the allegations led to concern in Britain, and Labour politicians demanded answers from their Conservative counterparts in the House of Commons.
+Shadow Foreign Secretary Emily Thornberry questioned these allegations in Parliament suggesting that the British forces may have been witnesses to war crimes if the allegations were true.
+She claimed that as many as 40% of the soldiers in the Saudi-led coalition were children in a breach of international humanitarian law.
+In response, Foreign Office minister Mark Field called the allegations "very serious and well sourced" and promised to get to the bottom of them.

-On 25 March 2019 Mark Lancaster told the UK parliament that Britain's Royal Air Force (RAF) was providing "engineering support" and "generic training" to Saudi Arabian military.
+On 25 March 2019, Conservative politicican Mark Lancaster told the UK parliament that Royal Air Force personnel were providing "engineering support" and "generic training" to Saudi Arabian military.

-According to the Guardian News agency, more than 40 Saudi officers have been trained at prestigious British military colleges since the Saudi intervention in Yemen started.
+According to the Guardian News agency, more than 40 Saudi officers have been trained at British military colleges since the Saudi intervention in Yemen started.
 This officers mostly trained at Sandhurst, the RAF's school at Cranwell and the Royal Naval College in Dartmouth since 2015.
 The MoD refused to state the earned money from the Saudi contracts, because it could influence Britain's relations with the Saudis.

-In April 2020, Campaign Against the Arms Trade (CAAT) analyzed the annual report of BAE Systems and revealed that Britain's leading arms manufacturer sold weapons worth £15bn to Saudi Arabia.
+In April 2020, Campaign Against the Arms Trade (CAAT) analyzed the annual report of BAE Systems and stated that the firm had sold weapons worth £15bn to Saudi Arabia.
 CAAT also stated that supply of weapons continued during Riyadh's involvement in Yemen civil war, while BAE generated £2.5bn in revenues from the Saudi military in 2019.

-Abdul-Malik Badreddin, The Houthi leader condemned the UK military cooperation and arms sales to Saudi military.
-According to a Sky News analysis, The UK has sold at least £5.7bn worth of arms to the Saudi-led coalition fighting in Yemen since 2015.
+The Houthi leader Abdul-Malik Badreddin al-Houthi has condemned the UK's military cooperation with and arms sales to the Saudis.
+According to a Sky News analysis, the UK has sold at least £5.7bn worth of arms to the Saudi-led coalition fighting in Yemen since 2015.